Fortress Learning is committed to ensuring that its marketing and advertising complies with AQF requirements.

 Fortress Learning is aware that there are many versions of computer softwares and operating systems in use.
 Our assessment materials are developed using MS Word on a Windows platform.
-Effectively engaging with our online resources will require the ability to:
+Effectively engaging with our online programs will require access to:

 - open web pages

 - view embedded video and slideshows (eg, youtube, Slideshare)

 - open and download .pdf and .swf documents

 - open, edit, save and upload documents created in .doc and .docx format

 Fortress Learning wishes all prospective students to make an informed decision prior to enrolling.